M’Bia sent off as Wuhan FC bow to Tianjin Tigers | Goal.com

 M’Bia sent off as Wuhan FC bow to Tianjin Tigers

-Stephane M’Bia was given the marching orders as Wuhan FC suffered a 2-1 defeat to Tianjin Tigers in Monday’s Chinese Super League encounter.
+Stephane M’Bia was given his marching orders as Wuhan FC suffered a 2-1 defeat to Tianjin Tigers in Monday’s Chinese Super League encounter.

-The 34-year-old was handed his fourth start of the 2021 campaign; however, he did not complete the encounter after he was punished for denying an obvious goal-scoring opportunity.
+The 34-year-old was handed his fourth start of the 2021 campaign, however, he did not complete the encounter after he was red-carded for denying an obvious goal-scoring opportunity.

 That action prompted referee Jing Wang to show the African star the way out.